How Episcopal Leaders Made a Deal with the New York Post to Misreport on Sexual Miconduct

-Writing this is also difficult simply because I’m describing the most painful events of my life, by far.
+I’d like to add, on a personal note, that writing this is difficult, because I’m describing the most painful events of my life, by far.
 They took me through sadness, guilt, anxiety, and loneliness so profound that many friends and family felt helpless in trying to alleviate it.
 I’ll try to articulate it as best I can, but no words will ever capture how black the darkness was during my particular night of the soul.
 There are also some happy moments, and I’ll have to use some humor, just as a mechanism to cope with what I saw and felt.

 * * * * *